SiteRelEnby/anduril2/README.md

 * Additional configuration options
 * Fix a few kludges
 * Some kind of script to automatically make a custom build with the user's preferred config the factory reset default?

+# General disclaimer

+I am not responsible if you brick or otherwise break your light for any reason (bad flash, wrong firmware, mods did something unexpected, etc.).
+In general, I always test my changes myself on at least one light but I don't keep all of mine up to date with every commit or even every relevant one.